-There will be more detailed discussion of the plan during the GOP congressional retreat that begins today.
+There will be a more detailed discussion of the plan during the GOP congressional retreat that begins today.
 Transportation Secretary Elaine Chao and White House economic advisor Gary Cohn are slated to join Hill leaders to talk about the details and next steps.

 The White House has promised to release a detailed policy outline as early as next week with a budget expected shortly thereafter.

 Congress faces a tough but important challenge in crafting infrastructure legislation this year.
-In the State of the Union, the bar was raised but the details few with the need still urgent.
+In the State of the Union, the bar was raised but the details were few with the need still urgent.

-Infrastructure legislation can be part of “building a safe, strong and proud America,” but the hard work lies ahead.
+Infrastructure legislation can be part of "building a safe, strong, and proud America," but the hard work lies ahead.

 Other Planning Issues in the Address